kithrine/leash-and-learn/FEATURES+TODO.md

 ### USER SIGNUP FOR NEW USERS
 - [x] New user create

+### ENROLLMENT IN CLASS
+- [x] Makes sure that every time the type of class is changed, it sets the selectedClass to null
+- [x] Get Many By Type on backend: to dynamically grab the classes based on type when a user selects the different services in the dropdown
+- [ ] Detail modal for what the customer can expect for that class when enrolling.
+(AKA show the sessions and overall detail of the training class- GetOne)
+- [ ] Make sure when the user clicks on a class, if they click the same one again it unselects it
+- [ ] Make the styling of selecting a class and a dog visually appealing
+  - [ ] Make the whole row highlight for the class
+  - [ ] Make a thick border appear around the dog card

 ### NEWSLETTER
 - [ ] Create for user signing up for the Newsletter